-The impacts of the Site on employment have been assessed qualitatively based on the number of jobs which the Site has created.
-The Site has provided direct and indirect employment.
-Direct jobs include the workforce employed by the applicant directly at the site during the assessment period.
+The Site has provides direct and indirect employment.
+Direct jobs include the workforce employed by the applicant directly at the site.
 Indirect employment includes those created in the supply chain to provide input (e.g. fuels), specialist labour (e.g. contract drivers) and services (e.g. equipment maintenance) for the site and workforce.
 Direct employment is in the categories of plant operators (4 No.), and administrative staff at the weighbridge (2 No.).